 - Guest Service Representative

-This is a frontline role where employees handle everything from greeting customers and ringing up purchases to answering questions and maintaining a clean workspace.
-It suits those who enjoy being helpful and staying active throughout their shift. - Food Service Associate
+This is a frontline role where employees handle everything from greeting customers and ringing up purchases to answering questions and maintaining a clean workspace. - Food Service Associate

 Food associates work in the kitchen area, where they prepare pizzas, subs, and breakfast items.
-Casey’s is well known for its made-from-scratch food, so these team members are key to delivering quality meals quickly and consistently. - Store Associate
+These team members are key to delivering quality meals quickly and consistently. - Store Associate

 This role includes a bit of everything.
 From organizing shelves and rotating products to supporting both the register and kitchen, associates play a central role in the day-to-day flow of store operations.